cubetech/wpcli-sanitizer/README.md

 ======================

 ## Using
-`wp sanitize` sanitizes Wordpress attachments if their filenames differ from the result of `sanitize_title`.
+`wp media ct-sanitize` sanitizes Wordpress attachments if their filenames differ from the result of `sanitize_title`.

 ## Installing